Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

 Can we take the motorhome across national borders?

 As long as you return the vehicle to the country in which you originally hired the motorhome, most companies allow you to travel into other countries.
 The notable exception in the USA is Mexico where most American motorhome companies do not allow their vehicles to travel.

 Most companies insist that you keep to tarmac and gravel roads, unless you have specifically booked a vehicle that is equipped to go off-road.
 In some countries there are certain areas that you are not allowed to visit in a motorhome such as central New York, or the Death Valley National Park, California in the peak summer months.

 How do I book campsites?

-For the escorted tours in this brochure, the campsites, as well as hotels and excursions, are all pre-booked for you.
-For an individual booking, while we are not able to make specific campsite bookings, we can supply you with information on where and how to book campsites.
+On our Escorted Tours, the campsites, as well as hotels and excursions, are all pre-booked for you.
+For a tailor-made holiday, while we are not able to make specific campsite bookings, we can supply you with information on where and how to book your campsites.
 If you travel out of the high season it is not always necessary to book in advance, but we do recommend that you book campsites in the areas most in demand, for example near the Grand Canyon or Niagara Falls.

 Do you need to arrive at a campsite before a certain time?